Part-DB/Part-DB-server/docs/installation/saml_sso.md

 This guide assumes that you have a working Keycloak installation with some users.
 If you don't, you can follow the [Keycloak Getting Started Guide](https://www.keycloak.org/docs/latest/getting_started/index.html).

+{: .important }
+> Part-DB associates local users with SAML users by their username.
+That means if the username of a SAML user changes, a new local user will be created (and the old account can not be accessed).
+> You should make sure that the username of a SAML user does not change.
+If you use Keycloak make sure that the possibility to change the username is disabled (which is by default).
+> If you really have to rename a SAML user, a Part-DB admin can rename the local user in the Part-DB in the admin panel, to match the new username of the SAML user.

 ## Configure basic SAML connection

 ### Create a new SAML client